Housing Preservation & Revitalization Demonstration Loans & Grants

 An applicant that chooses to include MPR Zero Percent and/or MPR Soft Second loans in their transfer proposal will formally acknowledge that they understand inclusion of those funds in the underwriting constitutes neither an approval nor a commitment of any MPR funds by the Agency.

 Multi-Family Housing Underwriting Background Update (pdf) - Rural Development is pleased to announce the release of Version 6.1 of its Preliminary Assessment tool.
 The Preliminary Assessment Tool, or PAT, serves as a portal of access for transfers of ownership, preservation, and similar transactions.

-Preliminary Assessment Tools (xltm) - Version 6.1 contains a number of enhancements that will continue our efforts to simplify, stremline, and provide greater transparency to the transfer and Multi-family Preservaton and Revitalization (MPR) processes for the benefit of our customers and RD field staff.
-Version 6.1 incorporates the provisions of the 2017 MPR NOSA.
-A complete summary of the updates the PAT v6.1 are detailed in the “About This Template” page.
+Preliminary Assessment Tools (Download.zip/xltm) - Version 8.0 as posted contains a number of enhancements that will continue our efforts to simplify, streamline and provide greater transparency to the transfer and Multi-family Preservation and Revitalization (MPR) processes for the benefit of our customers and RD staff.
+Version 8.0 also incorporates the provisions of the 2020 HUD Median Income.
+A complete summary of the updates for the PAT v8.0 is detailed in the “About This Template” page.